Masters in Human Factors in Information Design

 The Masters in Human Factors is a 10-course program including three core human factors courses, five electives, and two business electives.
 California students can choose to take four of their courses at our satellite campus in San Francisco, five courses online and one at Bentley’s User Experience Center on campus in Waltham.

 Students have the option to take either HF 710 or HF 725 as part of their three core course requirements.
+Students may take both, and count one as an HF elective.

 Designing intuitive, self-revealing products requires understanding the human factors that underlie the user's interaction with the product.
 This course introduces the applied theories relevant to the design of information products, training programs or user interface designs.
 Particularly relevant to those working with critical applications, diverse user populations and new technologies, the course helps students to create applications compatible with the strengths and weaknesses of the user's information processing systems.
 Students learn to anticipate user requirements before product development, to explain the user's performance during usability and prototype testing, and to foster a smooth transition for users facing new technologies or information.

-Addresses methods and tools that information designers can use to integrate user-centered design approaches and human-factors principles to enhance the usability of information products.
-Through readings, short papers and team projects, students examine common project-management problems that can adversely affect usability, define the implications of those problems for the user interface, and apply selected project-management techniques for anticipating and managing usability issues.
+This course addresses methods and tools that information designers can use to integrate user-centered design approaches and human-factors principles to enhance the usability of information products.
+Through readings, short papers and team projects, students examine common project-management problems that can adversely affect usability, define the implications of those problems for the userinterface, and apply selected project-management techniques for anticipating and managing usability issues.
 Lectures, discussions and assignments focus on various user-centered design methodologies and human-factors techniques, and examine implementing these approaches in the project environment.
 Course materials and activities focus on processes such as creating user-centered project environments that support a human-factors approach to user-interface design, setting and evaluating project performance standards.
 Students examine and define metrics (ROI) for evaluating the effectiveness of the usability effort.

 This course presents the principles, methods and tools for addressing usability issues.
 Topics covered include processes for assessing the usability of the communicative aspects of the human-computer interface in software applications, websites and other forms of interactive media.
 Students will plan and administer tests and other means of product assessment through simulated usability problems and case studies.
 Human-computer interfaces and various forms of documentation (print and electronic) used in assignments and exercises will range from prototype to released products.